ATHLETE INFORMATION

 If you receive the most donations/pledges in your division, you will receive your race entry FREE!

-2019’s winners were: Josh Bridger, Cara Quist, and Roslyn Bergen - CONGRAULATIONS and
+2019’s winners were: Josh Bridger, Cara Quist, and Roslyn Bergen - CONGRATULATIONS and

 THANK YOU for your support!